yukoba/nd4j/backend.md

     //this factory creates NDArrays for Jblas
     ndarrayfactory.class = org.nd4j.linalg.jblas.JblasNDArrayFactory

-    //f stands for fortran, with column-major arrays. the alternative is c, which is row-major ndarray.order = f
+    //f stands for fortran, with column-major arrays.
+    //the alternative is c, which is row-major ndarray.order = f
     resourcemanager_state = false

-    // the databufferfactory will differ according to your use of cpus or gpus... databufferfactory = org.nd4j.linalg.api.buffer.factory.DefaultDataBufferFactory
+    // the databufferfactory will differ if you use of cpus or gpus... databufferfactory = org.nd4j.linalg.api.buffer.factory.DefaultDataBufferFactory

-    //memory allocation can use arrays for storage with "heap", or raw byte buffers/netty with "direct" alloc = heap
+    //memory allocation can use arrays for storage with "heap".
+    //it uses raw byte buffers/netty with "direct". alloc = heap

-    //fft specifies which fast fourier transform implementation to use fft = org.nd4j.linalg.fft.DefaultFFTInstance
+    //fft specifies which fast-fourier transform impl to use fft = org.nd4j.linalg.fft.DefaultFFTInstance

 You can see most of the classes the properties config file lines map to in this snapshot of nd4j-jblas's unfurled directory structure.